Quick Links:

 As an Amazon Associate we may earn from qualifying purchases made via links on our website.

-BrowsersGoogle ChromeHow to enable incognito mode in Google Chrome on PC, Mac, iPhone...
+HomeInternetBrowsersHow to enable incognito mode in Google Chrome

-How to enable incognito mode in Google Chrome on PC, Mac, iPhone or Android
+How to enable incognito mode in Google Chrome

-What does Incognito mode do
+What Incognito mode does in Google Chrome

 It’s worth remembering that this mode also will not remember the history of your visits or queries in search engines.
 In addition, if you enter any account in incognito mode, you will be automatically logged out of it when you close the tab.

-To do this you just have to press the key combination Ctrl + Shift + N. After this you will automatically open a new incognito mode.
+To do this, you just have to press the key combination Ctrl + Shift + N. After this, you will automatically open a new incognito mode.
 You’ll know it by the big inscription “You’ve gone Incognito” and the icon of a stranger wearing glasses and a hat.

-To open incognito mode manually you need:
+To open incognito mode manually, you need the following:

 • Open the Chrome app on your PC.